 Q: What are all the steps involved with applying for a job?

-- Submit an application and resume.
+- Submit an application and resume via our Career Portal.
 If you are applying for a library aide position you do not need to submit a resume.
 If you need an ADA reasonable accommodation to submit your application, please email HR@shakerlibrary.org for assistance.

-- If selected for an interview, you will be contacted via email or phone.
+- If selected for an interview, you will be contacted via email, text, or phone.

-- If offered a position, an offer is made and is contingent upon passing a background check and verified references.
+- If offered a position, the offer is contingent upon passing a background check and verified references.

 Q: Can I call or email Human Resources to verify my application and resume were received?